-5 ince the primary goal of the Department is to foster the development of Materials Science in general at Delaware, we are committed to acquiring, operating and maintaining a wide range of experimental equipment.
-To this end, and in addition to the usual laboratory equipment, the Program operates an Electron Microscope Laboratory and X-ray Laboratory as facilities which are available to researchers who may need them in the course of their work.
+Since the primary goal of the Department is to foster the development of Materials Science in general at Delaware, we are committed to acquiring, operating and maintaining a wide range of experimental equipment.
+To this end, and in addition to the usual laboratory equipment, the Department operates an Electron Microscope Laboratory, a Vibrational (Raman, IR) Spectroscopy Laboratory, and an X-ray Laboratory as facilities which are available to researchers who may need them in the course of their work.
 A wide range of other analytical, computing, synthesis, and fabrication facilities are also available within the College of Engineering.